DimetriYo/React.Components/README.md

 # React.
 Components

 Task made in terms of RSSchool React course.
+Made by Dmitry Mikheev.